Anaghatotade/SIGNALLING-PAPER/README.md

-├── initial_configuration/     # equilibration stage: builds the starting polymer configuration ├── simulations/                # production LAMMPS runs, organized by physical condition, then by receptor count (N_<R>) ├── analysis/                   # analysis scripts, notebooks, and results └── exploratory/  (case 2 only) # trial runs not part of the paper's main published cases
+├── initial_configuration/     # equilibration stage: builds the starting polymer configuration ├── simulations/                # production LAMMPS runs, organized by physical condition, then by receptor count (N_<R>) ├── analysis/                   # analysis scripts, notebooks, and results
 ```

 See `case1_single_polymer_single_receptor/README.md` and